Warranty & Service

 - Crack open doors or windows

-- Inspect dryer venting making sure it is properly vented
+- Inspect dryer venting making sure there are no blockages

-- Reduce the amount of clothes and dishwashing
+- Reduce the amount of laundry and dishwashing

 - Reduce the amount of baking/cooking